microsoft/code-with-engineering-playbook/continuous-deployment/pipelines/readme.md

 Pipelines combines continuous integration (CI) and continuous delivery (CD) to constantly and consistently test and build your code and ship it to any target.

-A few things to keep in mind when creating pipelines for continuous deployment:
+There are a few suggestions listed below to keep in mind when creating pipelines for continuous deployment:

 1. Keep your pipelines fast
 1. Isolate and secure your CI/CD environment